-- the Child Protection and Safeguarding Policy and procedures are implemented and followed by all staff; - sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DSL(s) to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings; - where there is a safeguarding concern that the child's wishes and feelings are taken into account when determining what action to take and what services to provide; - systems are in place for children to express their views and give feedback which operate with the best interest of the child at heart; - all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures; - that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online; - they liaise with the Local Authority Designated Officer (LADO), before taking any action and on an ongoing basis, where an allegation is made against a member of staff or volunteer; - anyone who has harmed or may pose a risk to a child s referred to the Disclosure and Barring Service.
+- 6.2.1. the Child Protection and Safeguarding Policy and procedures are implemented and followed by all staff; - 6.2.2. sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DSL(s) to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings; - 6.2.3. where there is a safeguarding concern, that the child's wishes and feelings are taken into account when determining what action to take and what services to provide; - 6.2.4. systems are in place for children to express their views and give feedback which operate with the best interest of the child at heart; - 6.2.5. all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures; - 6.2.6. that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online; - 6.2.7. they liaise with the Local Authority Designated Officer (LADO), before taking any action and on an ongoing basis, where an allegation is made against a member of staff or volunteer; - 6.2.8. anyone who has harmed or may pose a risk to a child is referred to the Disclosure and Barring Service.

-• The Designated Safeguarding Lead;
+6.3.
+The Designated Safeguarding Lead;

-- holds ultimate responsibility for safeguarding and child protection in the school; - acts as a source of support and expertise in carrying out safeguarding duties for the whole school community; - Encourages a culture of listening to children and taking account of their wishes and feelings; - is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually; - Will refer a child if there are concerns about possible abuse, to the Children's Services Local Referral, Intervention and Assessment Service Team, and act as a focal point for staff to discuss concerns.
-Referrals should be made in writing, following a telephone call using the Multi Agency Referral Form (MARF); - Will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - Will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - Will ensure that an indication of the existence of the additional file in 6.3.7 above is marked on the pupil records; - Will ensure that when a pupil leaves the school, their child protection file is passed to the new school (separately from the main pupil and ensuring secure transit) and that confirmation of receipt is obtained; - Will ensure that a copy of the CP file is retained until such a time that the new school acknowledges receipt of the original file.
-The copy should then be shredded; - will liaise with the Local Authority and work with other agencies and professionals in line with Working Together to Safeguard Children; - Has a working knowledge of SSCB procedures;
+- 6.3.1. holds ultimate responsibility for safeguarding and child protection in the school; - 6.3.2. acts as a source of support and expertise in carrying out safeguarding duties for the whole school community; - 6.3.3. encourages a culture of listening to children and taking account of their wishes and feelings; - 6.3.4. is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually; - 6.3.5. will refer a child if there are concerns about possible abuse, to the Surrey Multi-Agency Safeguarding Hub (MASH)4, and act as a focal point for staff to discuss concerns.
+Referrals should be made in writing, following a telephone call using the Multi Agency Referral Form (MARF)5; - 6.3.6.
+Will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - 6.3.7.
+Will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - 6.3.8.
+Will ensure that an indication of the existence of the additional file in 6.3.7 above is marked on the pupil records; - 6.3.9.
+Will ensure that when a pupil leaves the school, their child protection file is passed to the new school (separately from the main pupil and ensuring secure transit) and that confirmation of receipt is obtained;

-&lt;sup>4 All new referrals go to the Referral, Intervention and Assessment Service for each area operating 8.00am to 6.00pm.
-DSLs may consult with an Assistant Team Manager by telephoning the Area Team.
+4 All new referrals go to the Surrey MASH on 0300 470 9100 operating 9.00am to 5.00pm.
 In an emergency out of hours, referrals can be made to the Emergency Duty Team on 01483 517898.